underscoreio/essential-slick/src/pages/4-data_modelling.md

   If our main use for `HList`s is to map legacy database tables, code generation is the way to go.

-- Second, we can improve the readability of our `HLists` by using _value classes_ to replace more vanilla column types like `String` and `Int`.
+- Second, we can improve the readability of our `HList`s by using _value classes_ to replace more vanilla column types like `String` and `Int`.
   This can increase verbosity but significantly reduces errors.
   We'll see this in the section on [value classes](#value-classes),